RePL Multi Rotor Sub7 or Sub25

 - Complete the relevant Type Training and 5 hours of logged flight time.

-- Complete CASA Form 101-02 and tick variation on the front page and then only complete the sections that relate to adding a new drone (RPA) and submit this to CASA Licensing and Registration Centre (CLARC).
+- Complete the relevant CASA Forms and submit this to CASA Licensing and Registration Centre (CLARC).

 - Include the maximum take-off weight, including your camera/gimbal etc., to assist staff in issuing the licence.